Is Your Therapy Working? 9 Signs Your Therapist Is Helping You

 Your relationships with others start to improve

 When your relationships with others start to become stronger or you start to form new relationships more easily, it’s a sign that your therapy is working.
 “People start to respond to the improvements that they see in their friends and family members, so they are more likely to include that person, and be more open,” says Michael J. Salas, licensed professional counselor at Vantage Point Counseling.
 This can be a result of you putting more effort into your current relationships, or working to step out of your comfort zone to build new ones.
-Here are signs that you are in a healthy relationship.

 Your relationship with your therapist is stronger